 - WA Assigned to students who are not in compliance with Public Health Law 2165, requiring proof of immunization against measles, mumps, and rubella.
-See section on Admissions. - Y Year or longer course of study must continue to completion. - Z Temporarily assigned when no grade has been submitted by the course instructor prior to mailing of semester grades or when a grade submitted by the instructor is proved to be invalid.
+See section on Admissions. - Y Year or longer course of study must continue to completion.

 - Students who receive the grade of INC in a course may not register for that course in the following semester (or until the grade is changed). - Students with INC grade should contact the appropriate instructor no later than the eighth week of the semester immediately following the one in which the INC was given.
-(In certain circumstances students may receive an extension of the INC to a subsequent semester, but they must request the extension from the instructor before the end of the semester.)
+(In certain circumstances students may receive an extension of the INC to a subsequent semester by the instructor.
+They must request the extension from the instructor before the end of the semester.
+This extension must be reported to CCS by the instructor before the end of the semester.)